ETFs can offer you the benefits of transparency, lower costs, and increased intra-day trading capabilities.

 Always use a limit order.
 When buying on an exchange, limit orders provide better price control, consider using limit or stop-limit orders (especially in volatile markets).

 Try to trade when the underlying market is also trading.
-For Singapore investors, it may be the case that the underlying market is closed.
+For [Hong Kong or Singapore] investors, it may be the case that the underlying market is closed.
 So when buying an ETF where part or all of the underlying security’s market is closed, it is best to time the execution when a maximum of the underlying securities trade.
 All else being equal, this may help having lower bid-ask spreads at this point.

 Try to avoid trading in the first and last 10 minutes of the trading day.
 When markets are opening and closing, there is generally more volatility in prices, and as a result wider market makers’ spreads.

 Open, close and auction periods are often governed by specific rules.
 It is prudent to familiarise yourself with these rules.
 Placing a trade during these periods should generally be avoided unless the investor anticipating the trade is comfortable with those rules.